-When I travel solo I prefer to stay in hostels; I like the central locations, social atmospheres, and of course budget prices.
+Many solo travellers like to stay in hostels, if not for all then at least some of the trip.
+Hostels are often centrally located, have very social atmospheres, and of course budget prices.
 Of course not every hostel delivers, especially when it comes to social atmosphere, but the ones in Portugal did.
-I stayed in three different hostels throughout my trip and each one went above and beyond the normal common room and pub crawl/ city tour offerings.
+During my first visit to Portugal, I stayed in three different hostels throughout my trip and each one went above and beyond the normal common room and pub crawl/ city tour offerings.

 Two of the hostels I stayed in offered family style dinners every night.
 You just needed to sign up in the morning, pay 8-10 euro, and you got a full, three course meal with wine, beer, or even sangria.
 As can be expected, this was a hit with everyone which made for big, social, dinners of home cooked food.
-A really nice change from eating alone, especially for me celebrating Canadian Thanksgiving.
+A really nice change from eating alone (especially since I visited during Canadian Thanksgiving!)

 While hostel dinners weren’t an option everywhere I went, there was always some sort of nightly group activity to get everyone together.
-At Lookout Lisbon!
-Hostel in Lisbon, each evening brought something new, whether it be trivia with port wine, or a sangria party.
-It made it really easy to meet other travellers and make friends.
+Which made it really easy to meet other travellers and make friends.

 Not to mention, all the hostels I stayed at were super clean, spacious, and friendly.
 I don’t know if I just got really lucky, but from my experience, Portugal’s hostel game was on point.